 The environmental impact of waste generated from the UK is being spread far and wide across the planet.
-As China closes its doors to other countries waste, Thailand is trying to prevent its fast-growing reputation as the “rubbish dump of the world”.
-With pictures and stories recently hitting the internet of the latest super dump in Thailand, consideration must be given to the way the UK disposes of the waste created within its borders.
+As China closes its doors to other countries waste, Thailand is trying to quash its fast-growing reputation as the “rubbish dump of the world”.
+With pictures and stories recently hitting the Internet of the latest super dump in Thailand, consideration must be given to the way the UK disposes of the waste created within its borders.

 With little consideration given to impact on the global environment, the regional impact seems to be an oversight too.
 China is beginning to take notice of the impact on the health of the people processing the electronic waste, that yields valuable materials against the cost of chronic health problems caused from processing.